BernCarney/Drop-Cloth/src/sass/README.md

 *Component classes are preceded by a `c-`*

 This is the meat and potatoes of the architecture where you make it your own.
-This are cosmetic rules that make the objects we defined in the layer above, look pretty.
+These are cosmetic rules that make the objects we defined in the layer above, look pretty.
 Each partial should be a complete component (e.g. `.c-navbar {}`, `.c-menu {}`, `.c-form`).

 ## Utilities